 The proliferation of AI in the travel and hospitality industry can be attributed to the enormous amount of data generated today.
 AI can analyze data from obvious sources, add value by assimilating patterns of images, voice, video, and text, and transform them into meaningful, actionable information for decision making.
 Trends, outliers and patterns are determined using machine learning based algorithms that help guide a travel or hospitality company to make informed decisions.

 Discounts, programs, packages, seasons and travelers to target are formulated using this intelligent data combined with behavioral science and social media attribution to learn about customer behavior and insights.
+Moreover, an increasing number of companies are now proving direct access to their technology and data through travel APIs which make the development of new applications and services much easier

 Let's take a closer look at the areas of application of AI in the travel and hospitality industry and the impact on the business value chain that results: